 3. Standard PU foam in standard mattresses quickly gets body impressions or body indentations because companies opt to fill them with low-grade foam.
 Organic latex rubber does what rubber does best, bounces back and keeps it shape like a ball, tire, or rubber band.

 4. PU foam is a synthetic chemical coagulation or plastic.
-Latex rubber is virtually chemical free and very simple in it composition.
+Latex rubber is virtually no toxic chemicals and very simple in it composition.

 5. Organic mattresses do not off gas and good ones have minimal smell.
 Conventional mattresses, memory foam mattresses, and even waterbeds have strong chemical smell when they are first unpackaged and chemical smells can linger for quite a long time.